Tre5et/ridehud/README.md

 ## List of features (v1.0)

-- vanilla styled display of stats of horses, donkeys and mules
+- vanilla styled display of stats of horses, donkeys, mules and llamas
 - transparent display of unavailable hearts
 - bar displaying jump height relative to the highest and lowest jump height a horse can have
 - bar displaying max speed relative to the highest and lowest max speed a horse can have